rafaelBauer/neuro-ceiling/README.md

  - Python
  - Conda

-To see how to set up the environment, see the [set up environment page](environment.md)
+To see how to set up the environment, see the [set-up environment page](docs/environment.md)